Important internet safety tips for parents. You’re told to educate your kids about cyber safety. But what does that mean?

-Parents are often told to monitor their kids’ computer use, or they’re told to educate their kids about cyber safety.
+Parents, you’re often told to monitor your kids’ computer use, or you’re told to educate your kids about cyber safety.
 But what does that mean?
-What conversations should parents be having with their kids?
+What conversations should you be having with your children?
 Here are 10 tips to get you started:

 Open and continual communication with early adolescents and teenagers is important in cyber safety, just as it is with every social issue facing children.
 Listen to your children and accept that everything you hear will not be to your liking.
 Your reactions will determine how honest your child feels they can be.
 You don’t have to approve of everything they say, but they need to feel comfortable saying it.

 2. Never Allow Your Kids to Use the Internet in Their Bedroom

 This is so important.
 The internet gives your child access to the world, but it also gives the world access to your child.
 You wouldn’t let strangers into your child’s bedroom to chat, but that is exactly what you are doing when you let them use the internet privately.
 Internet use should be in shared family space.
 Kids are much less likely to explore if you are checking on them.
 I’m not saying all kids are getting up to mischief when they are on the net in their rooms, but they will certainly be much braver in their exploration.